Almost sure invariance principle for dynamical systems by spectral methods: Applications

-\begin{rmk} Let us stress that the assumptions of this theorem are significantly weaker than those of similar results in the literature: we do not require that a perturbed eigenvalue has a good asymptotic expansion, nor even that such an eigenvalue exists.
+This is proved in Lemma \ref{covsommeborne} below. \begin{rmk} Let us stress that the assumptions of this theorem are significantly weaker than those of similar results in the literature: we do not require that a perturbed eigenvalue has a good asymptotic expansion, or even that such an eigenvalue exists.
 In particular, to the best of the author's knowledge, the central limit theorem was not known under the assumptions of Theorem \ref{thm_I}. \end{rmk}

-Before we prove Theorem \ref{thm_I}, at the end of this section, let us describe some applications.
-We explain how to check \condI in several practical situations.
-Let $T:X\to X$ be a dynamical system, let $\mu$ be a probability measure (invariant or not), and let $f:X\to \R^d$.
-We want to study the process $(f,f\circ T,f\circ T^2,\dots)$.
+Before we prove Theorem \ref{thm_I} at the end of this section, let us describe some applications.
+We will explain how to check (I) in several practical situations.
+Let $T\dvtx X\to X$ be a dynamical system, let $\mu$ be a probability measure (invariant or not) and let $f\dvtx X\to\mathbb{R}^d$.
+We want to study the process $(f,f\circ T,f\circ T^2,\ldots)$.